-The College has a thriving co-curricular programme of drama productions for students of all ages and abilities.
-These range from small-scale informal performance to larger whole College musicals.
-Pupils can study towards and be entered for LAMDA (London Academy of Music & Dramatic Art) examinations.
+The College has a thriving programme of productions for students of all ages and abilities.
+These range from small-scale informal performance to larger whole College plays and musicals.
+Alongside an extensive list of co-curricular clubs, the department are delighted to be able to offer LAMDA (London Academy of Music & Dramatic Art) tutoring and examinations to students of all ages.

-Duke Of Edinburgh's Award Scheme (DofE)
+Duke of Edinburgh's Award Scheme (DofE)